 Tesla builds all four of its models (the S, 3, X, and Y) at its original plant in Fremont, California.
 The Model Y SUVs are also built at Tesla’s new factory in Austin, Texas, where the company is based.

 EV price rules.
 The trick, though, is that, despite Tesla’s status as an American auto-maker, not all Tesla models will automatically net you the EV tax credit.
-In some cases, adding additional features will bump your Tesla above the $55,00 price limit for EVs, and the $80,000 price limit for SUVs, which will be disqualifying.
+In some cases, adding additional features will bump your Tesla above the $55,00 price limit for EVs or over the $80,000 price limit for SUVs, which will be disqualifying.
 It’s also not entirely clear which category (EV or SUV) some Tesla models will fall under.

 Income requirements.
 Also keep in mind that the EV tax credit comes with income requirements, which we go into in great detail in our guide to the EV tax credit.